-- Teach your family and friends how they can be supportive and helpful.
+- Teach your family and friends about how they can be supportive and helpful.
 Consider asking for feedback from family and friends about changes in behavior to look for that may signal a crisis.
 Tell family and friends how they can be supportive in helping you cope with crises.

 - Maintain a regular schedule with healthy lifestyle choices including regular sleep, healthy food choices, and avoidance of alcohol, drugs and risky behaviors.